 Ekopark Apartment by Soma Architekci

-Situated in Warsaw, Poland, this 1,615 sq ft mid-century modern apartment was designed by Soma Architekci.
+Situated in Warsaw, Poland, Ekopark Apartment is a 1,615 sq ft mid-century modern home designed by Soma Architekci.

 Photography courtesy of Soma Architekci